 Babar makes up for lost time

-Zulfiqar Babar enjoyed a dream debut as Pakistan defeated West Indies by two wickets in the first of two Twenty20 internationals at Kingstown, St Vincent.
+Zulfiqar Babar enjoyed a dream debut as Pakistan defeated West Indies by in the first of two Twenty20 internationals at Kingstown, St Vincent.

 Making his first international appearance at the age of 34, slow left-armer Babar returned figures of 3-23 to help limit the Windies to 152 for seven, but was not finished there.